 10. Rental term

 Before you sign a lease, read the terms being offered.
 What is included, and what is expected from both parties?
-Can you end the contract early if needed?
+Can you end the contract early if needed extra resources?

 In conclusion, your housing choice as a student matters and can significantly impact your overall college experience!
 You have to consider everything listed above when making your decision.
 Good luck!